warbe-maker/VBA-Message/README.md

 | Display of an ?, !, etc. image | (yet) not implemented |

 ### Usage
+The primary means is the UserForm _fMsg_.
+However, it makes sense to encapsulate it in a function.

 #### Properties of _fMsg_

 When the UserForm _fMsg_ is installed in a VBA project ([download _fMsg.frm_](), [download _fMsg.frx_]() and import the _fMsg.frm_), the following properties are available to display a message (see [Code Examples](#code-examples)  below).